 💭 How to Make Pesto Tips

 - Toasting the nuts first really adds flavor to the pesto.
 You are welcome to skip this step to save time, however, I highly recommend it.
 I use toasted nuts for many of my dishes so I like to toast them and store them in my pantry.
-For toasting your walnuts on the stove top, toast on medium-high heat for about 5-7 minutes while tossing occasionally (careful not to burn them, they brown quickly).
+For toasting your walnuts on the stove top, toast on medium-high heat for about 5-7 minutes while tossing occasionally (careful not to burn them, as they brown quickly).

 - To get the best basil walnut pesto recipe down, add the walnuts to the food processor first.
 Pulse until they're crumbly.
 Then add the rest of the ingredients.
-The pesto should have a little bit of texture to it, not uniformly smooth.
+The pesto should have a little bit of texture to it, not be uniformly smooth.

 🍽 How to Store Pesto

-If you have left over, don’t let it go bad!
+If you have leftovers, don’t let them go bad!
 Keep it refrigerated with a thin layer of olive oil to slow down the oxidation process of basil.
 You can also freeze pesto which I find the most convenient (Tip: buy basil in season and make a large batch to freeze for the best flavor!).
 For freezing the pesto, fill the pesto in silicone ice cube trays then remove and place them in a container or reusable ziplock bag for up to 6 months.
 Don’t forget to date your frozen items!